How to Open a Bank Account in Canada - Your Full Guide 2024

 Foreign government issued ID may be accepted if you need additional documents - talk to your bank to check what will be required for your specific circumstance.

-Canada’s banking system is well set up for newcomers, with all the major banks offering specific support for people arriving in the country.
+Canada’s banking system is relatively well set up for newcomers, with some banks offering specific support for people arriving in the country.
 However, while you can start to set up your account in advance, you often won’t be able to fully use it until you arrive in Canada and present your documents in a branch.

-Get a step ahead - and start to transact in CAD before you travel - with an alternative online option like Wise or Revolut.
+Get a step ahead - and start to transact in CAD before you travel - with an alternative online option like Wise.
 Both providers offer an easy online or in-app onboarding process, with no need to visit a bank branch.

 Wise accounts can be opened using your home proof of address, and your normal ID documents, before you travel to Canada.
 Once your account is up and running you’ll get your own local CAD bank account details, plus details for up to 9 other currencies, to get paid fee free from 30+ countries.
 You’ll also be able to hold and exchange 50+ currencies, and get an international debit card.